 Molecular Engineering & Sciences Building

-The Molecular Engineering & Sciences building, home to the Molecular Engineering & Sciences Institute, Molecular Analysis Facility, Institute for Protein Design, and Clean Energy Institute, is a 90,300-square-foot space near the center of campus.
+The Molecular Engineering & Sciences building, home to the Molecular Engineering & Sciences Institute, Molecular Analysis Facility, and Clean Energy Institute, is a 90,300-square-foot space near the center of campus.
 The building features state-of-the-art labs, innovative common spaces that encourage collaboration, and cutting-edge green features.

 Groundbreaking took place on October 9, 2009.
 The building was designed by Zimmer Gunsul Frasca Architects and officially opened September 2012.